+Currently there are no integration activities in place that would specifically target migrant women.
+There are several challenges, however the area is not researched well enough on national level.

-- b) What are the key characteristics of the national integration policies (Section 2) and measures (Section 3) presented in terms of categories, focus area, stage of the integration process, etc.?
-Please describe. - c) How do special integration policies or measures developed to counteract the negative consequences of COVID-19 (Section 4) differ from those previously in place (Sections 2 and 3)?
-Please describe. - d) How do planned new integration policies and measures (Section 5) link to the main opportunities and challenges identified (Section 1 / Q16a) and/or responses to COVID-19 (Section 4)?
-Please describe.
+b) What are the key characteristics of the national integration policies (Section 2) and measures (Section 3) presented in terms of categories, focus area, stage of the integration process, etc.?

+Regardless of gender all third - country nationals are included in all integration programmes, activities.
+Women applying for international protection receive special care.

+c) How do special integration policies or measures developed to counteract the negative consequences of COVID-19 (Section 4) differ from those previously in place (Sections 2 and 3)?

+During COVID-19 pandemic all integration activities were moved online.
+Adopted measures improved the use of information communication technology.

+d) How do planned new integration policies and measures (Section 5) link to the main opportunities and challenges identified (Section 1 / Q16a) and/or responses to COVID-19 (Section 4)?

+Not applicable.